 Make a schedule and this video might help you with doing that:

 Are you ready to take a new path in your life?

 Do you want to become your own boss?

-Great, then you are halfway to become successful.
+Great, then you are halfway to becoming successful.

 People often wish to have their own company, but many fail within a year.

-The reason – because they don’t like new challenges or they are not prepared how to deal with them.
+The reason – is that they don’t like new challenges or they are not prepared how to deal with them.

 Hopefully, that won’t be your case.